skyzh/canvas_grab/README.md

 * **Invalid prebuilt binary on macOS** You should allow this application to run in "Preferences - Privacy"
 * **Skip a course causing error** edit `config.toml`, add ID into `IGNORED_COURSE`.
 * **Duplicated files detected** There're two files of same name in same folder.
 You should download it from Canvas yourself.
+* **Ignored course** If you see the warning "Ignored Course", then canvas_grab has no access to a course.
+This is because (1) Course not available (2) Course from previous semesters are hidden.
+This will only show in version <= 1.7.4.

 ## Screenshot